 What is EPHT?

-Citizens, public health professionals, students, researchers and policy makers want access to current, relevant, and accurate information about environmental exposures and health outcomes to facilitate individual, community, state, and national decision-making about adopting strategies to reduce the burden of disease attributable to where we live, work, learn and play.
-Tracking some of this data together allows for a starting-point to ask more questions about environmental hazards and the health problems they may cause in various communities.
+Citizens, public health professionals, students, researchers and policy makers need access to current, relevant, and accurate information about environmental exposures and health outcomes to create individual, community, state, and national strategies.
+These strategies would help to reduce the burden of disease attributable to the environment.

 What kind of information does the EPHT network and Oregon Tracking contain?

 Hazards include chemical agents, physical agents, biomechanical stressors, and biologic toxins that can be found in air, water, soil, food, and other environmental media.